I’m getting in touch about

 - Sector specific guidance is only mandatory for companies in the following sectors:

-Explanation about emissions allocation within scope 3 in the Target Validation Protocol - page 45, section 4.
+Explanation about emissions allocation within scope 3 in the Procedure for Target Validation page 12.

 The SBTi validation team has outlined some common mistakes to keep in mind.